How the HECK do you write a photography blog when you’re not a writer?! We’re here to help! Skillful blogging is not as cringeworthy as you think!

 - Paragraph 1: Intro with a short story!
 This can be about your first communication with your client, a funny story they told you, something funny or unique that happened on the session.

 - Paragraph 2: Write about your client.
-Tell us about their personality, what they love to do, how much they love their family (or their dog), really give us a sense of who they are!
+Tell us about their personality, what they love to do, how much they love their family and friends (or their dog), really give us a sense of who they are!

 - Paragraph 3: Write TO your client.
 Seriously, send them a little-personalized note at the end of a blog because THEY are going to be reading it, right?
 This also tells any FUTURE clients who are learning that you care about your clients enough to personally thank them on a public forum.